The Alabama Crimson Tide will be playing a football game Saturday, which means…well, absolutely nothing.

 These days, Saban sounds more like a motivational speaker than a soccer coach.
 He reckons the last few games, hollow as they really are, will go a long way in determining whether this is just a blip in his dynasty or the first hint of a more significant decline.

 “You know, we talk a lot about culture, we talk a lot about identity, but what really motivates you – what creates an identity for all of us?
-We all strive for self-respect, but how do we go about it? about doing it?”
+We all strive for self-respect, but how do we do that?”
 Saban mused this week.

 Never bet against Nick Saban.

 Just enjoy this rare chance to spend the next few months without him.